OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Configure_test_questions.md

 * **Method of assessment:** For most question types, the type of scoring can also be defined.

-    * If "All correct answers" is chosen, the score can only be reached when all answers are correct.
+    * If **"All correct answers"** is chosen, the score can only be reached when all answers are correct.
-    * If "Score per answer" is chosen, you can datermine in the column _Points_ what score is given per answer.
+    * If **"Score per answer"** is chosen, you can datermine in the column _Points_ what score is given per answer.
 Negative points are also possible here.
 No matter what is inserted here, with the summation the maximum score cannot be exceeded.
+    * **"Partial score"** can be set for multiple choice, hotspot, hottext, drag and drop, matrix, gap (text and numeric), gap with dropdown.In the calculation, a weighted score is added for each correctly selected answer, while a weighted score is subtracted for each incorrectly selected answer. (new in :octicons-tag-24: Release 18.1.)
-    * For gap text questions, different "Score per answer and alternatives" can also be assigned and thus, for example, partial points can be stored for "half correct" answers.
+    * For gap text and numerical input questions different **"Score per answer and alternatives"** can also be assigned and thus, for example, partial points can be stored for "half correct" answers.
     * The method of assessment cannot be chosen for Kprim, upload file, drawing or essay.

 ## Tab Feedback {: #feedback}